 Transmissions work as expected with modern, electronic-authority automatics.
 If you wish to select a gear manually use the thumb toggle on the column-mount stalk or slide the floor shift left for downshifts and right for upshifts.
 To revert back to full automatic control, simply hold the toggle on the column shifter or push the floor shifter right for about one second.

 A Tow/Haul mode is standard and is useful when towing.
 Activating Tow/Haul may take the truck out of top gear but it does not lock it out; you can still cruise in overdrive with tow/haul on.
 The Tow/Haul mode keeps the transmission cooler when towing by holding gears longer (and reducing hunting between gears) and shifting faster (and harder).

 The 4WD systems have a 48/52 nominal torque split (a slight rearward bias to power delivery), 2.72:1 low range for climbing or steep descents, and are electrically shifted from 2WD to 4WD without stopping; engaging low range is done most smoothly rolling at about one-two mph with the transmission in Neutral.
 The 4WD systems have a Neutral position for flat-towing a Ram behind an RV or heavier construction truck.
-Two 4WD systems are available, and only the upgrade NVG246 (not on TRX4) has an Auto mode that allows 4WD-on-pavement use for inclement weather.
+Two 4WD systems are available, and one has an Auto mode that allows 4WD-on-pavement use for inclement weather.
 This system will only help you accelerate and turn under power, it does not help you stop or change directions to avoid something.